rcrowther/django-taxonomy/README.md

 ## The API
 As an app, Taxonomy is spread across DB tables which need code to manipulate them.
 The code is gathered into a manager.
 Since this is not the same as a Django (QuerySet) Manager, I've called it an API, not a manager.
 You'll use it for access to taxonomy data (unless you're hacking or have a broken installation).

-The api hangs off any object based on NodeBase, and can also be accessed from any NodeBase class.
+The api hangs off any object based on AbstractNode, and can also be accessed from any AbstractNode class.
 Using the model created above, SiteCategory,

     from sitecategory.models import SiteCategory

     api = SiteCategory.api

-The api is also present on any NodeBase object,
+The api is also present on any AbstractNode object,

     from sitecategory.models import SiteCategory